Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 \subsection{Planar geometries}

-Single-plane crystals of ions have been prepared in both Penning and rf ion traps by adjusting the confinement to be much stronger in one direction relative to the two orthogonal directions, see Fig.~\ref{fig:2D_crystals} for some representative examples.
-In contrast with the work on linear 1D ion crystals, developments such as near ground state cooling of the transverse motion in these crystals has only been demonstrated in the last $\sim5$ years~\cite{Jordan:2019,Pham:2024,Kiesenhofer:2023,Guo2024}.
-We note that 2D crystals of ions are at the basis of protocols for realising robust quantum information processing \cite{Taylor:2008,Baltrusch:2010}.
-They have been employed in quantum simulation experiments of long-range Ising spin models, producing entanglement of the internal spin degrees of freedom~\cite{Bohnet:2016,Garttner:2017}, and in the preparation of geometrically frustrated ground states~\cite{Guo2024,Qiao:2022}.
+Single-plane crystals of ions have been prepared in both Penning and rf ion traps by adjusting the confinement to be much stronger in one direction relative to the two orthogonal directions.
+Figure~\ref{fig:2D_crystals} shows some representative examples.
+In contrast with ion chains, near ground state cooling of the transverse motion of single-plane crystals has only been demonstrated very recently~\cite{Jordan:2019,Kiesenhofer:2023,Guo2024,Pham:2024}.
+We note that two-dimensional ion crystals are at the basis of protocols for realizing robust quantum information processing \cite{Taylor:2008,Baltrusch:2010}.
+They have been employed in quantum simulation experiments of long-range Ising spin models, producing entanglement of the internal spin degrees of freedom~\cite{Bohnet:2016,Garttner:2017}, and in the preparation of geometrically frustrated ground states~\cite{Qiao:2022,Guo2024}.
 Two-dimensional ion crystals have also been used to simulate spin-boson models~\cite{Safavi-Naini:2018,Gilmore:2021}.

-In this section, after reviewing the different trap configurations for preparing 2D ion crystals, we discuss their thermodynamic (ground state configuration) and dynamic (normal mode) properties, and the structural instability when a single plane crystal transitions to multiple planes.
+In this section, after reviewing the different trap configurations for preparing 2D ion crystals, we discuss their thermodynamic (ground state configuration) and dynamic (normal mode) properties, and the structural instability when a single-plane crystal transitions to multiple planes.
+Many of the results of this section can be applied to single-plane crystals in rf traps, in the limit in which the pseudopotential approximation holds and micromotion can be neglected.